varnish/Varnish-Book/varnish_book.rst

 .. include:: vcl/snippet-vcl_recv.vcl
    :literal:

+..
+TODO for the editor:
-.. training: Slides are missing the state machine graph.
+   Slides are missing the state machine graph.

-.. training: web sockets go in pipe, is an example of handling non HTTP requests.
-.. training: Check feedback from Federico about updating ``if (conditions(beresp))
+..
+TODO for the author:
+   Add this ``pipe``-example: websockets go in pipe

 .. container:: handout